LaiHoiWah/meowu-dependencies-starter/README.md

-# meowu-spring-boot-start-dependencies
+# meowu-start-dependencies
-Dependencies for spring boot
+Dependencies for Meowu Project